Akaina1/ctrlv_ui/README.md

 > Sit back, relax, and wait for a component review.
 >
 > 6. **Merge and Celebrate:**
 > If everything looks good, your new component will be merged into the main branch, ready to be copied and pasted by developers everywhere!
-Congratulations, you're now officially a part of the CtrlV UI family.
-Time to celebrate with some virtual high-fives and maybe a victory dance or two.
+Congratulations!
 >
 > And that's it!
 You've successfully added a new component to the CtrlV UI library.
 Keep the creativity flowing and continue making the UI world a brighter and more playful place.
 Happy coding!